a2stuff/a2d/desktop/README.md

 A short (8k) loader program.
 This is responsible for copying the rest to a RAM card (if available), then invoking the main app.

-NOTE: The second half may be used for "Down load", i.e. copy Selector entries to RAMCard as well.
+The second half is used to "Down load", i.e. copy Selector entries to RAMCard on first boot.

+The file is present in the original distribution as `DESKTOP1` but is renamed `DESKTOP.SYSTEM` in many disk images to be launched at boot.

 ## DESKTOP2.$F1